 - There are ways to ensure you pack and move as eco-friendly as possible and we are going to share these tips with you

-- Image of a recycle sign displayed on a cellphone placed on a bag
+- Image of a recycle sign displayed on a cellphone.

 Moving can leave quite the carbon footprint behind.
 From boxes to tape and bubble wrap, a lot of products are used and then discarded.
 When you realize how much just becomes trash – the picture becomes clear.
 We waste far too much.
 But there is a better way.
 A more eco-friendly way!

 Less is more – Eco-friendly tip number one.
 The less you have, the less packing and moving material and products you have to use.
 It is the best way to combat overusing products for items you do not intend to use at all.

 Recycle! – Recycle everything you can during preparation for your move.
 Electronics can be recycled using the EPA.
 Check your local recycling centers to recycle all sorts of other waste.